VF14 Ancient History and Archaeology BA Undergraduate 2016

 Of those students that left in 2014:

-- 50% are in full time paid employment
+- 93% are in paid employment or further study

 Of those students in employment:

 (These statistics are based on the Destinations of Leavers from Higher Education (DLHE) survey of 2014/15 graduates.
 The DLHE survey asks leavers from higher education what they are doing six months after graduation.
 Full definitions for the DLHE Record can be found here: http://www.hesa.ac.uk/content/view/2889)

 A significant number of students progress onto higher level study following their degree in Classics and Ancient History.
 Some remain within their academic field of interest and pursue a Masters, notably at Durham but also other prestigious institutions.
 Others take a different route and pursue professional postgraduate programmes in law, finance and teaching to name but a few.

 The Careers, Employability and Enterprise Centre works with closely the department in facilitating student access to job and work experience opportunities, careers and employability events, employer workshops and presentations, skills programmes and tailored individual careers guidance.
 The department delivers a number of events in partnership with the Careers, Employability and Enterprise Centre including 'Beyond the BA' and 'Beyond the MA'.

 Pre-application open day